antoniowd/aws-lambda-pdf/README.md

 ```sh
 aws apigateway get-api-keys --name-query MyApiKey --include-values --region YOUR_REGION
 ```
 The deployment will generate an API Key.
-You need to get it from the AWS Console or use the following command:
+You need to get it from the AWS Console or use the above command:

 ### 4. Test the Endpoint
 After deployment, you will get the API endpoint URL.
 Use the endpoint to generate a PDF from HTML.